Paschall Davis

-Paschall Tederall Davis (born June 5, 1969) is an American former professional football linebacker.
-He played for the Sacramento Gold Miners in 1993, the Shreveport Pirates in 1994 and for the St. Louis Rams from 1995 to 1996.
+Paschall Tederall Davis (born June 5, 1969) is an American former professional football player who was a linebacker in the Canadian Football League (CFL) and National Football League (NFL).
+He played college football for the Texas A&M–Kingsville Javelinas.
+Davis played in the CFL for the Sacramento Gold Miners in 1993 and the Shreveport Pirates in 1994.
+He played in the NFL for the St. Louis Rams from 1995 to 1996.